openfl/lime.openfl.org/_docs/command-line-tools/basic-commands.md

 The "setup" command can help download and install the dependencies needed to target certain platforms, or to tell the command-line tools where it can find where these tools are installed.
 For example, the Android SDK and NDK when targeting Android, or installing Visual Studio C++ for Windows.

-Follow the pages under the "Advanced Setup" section to setup each platform.
+Follow the pages under the [Platform Setup](../../advanced-setup/) section to setup each platform.

 ## lime help